 - In the Messages web part, click New.

 - Enter the Body of the message.
 The default format is Markdown.
 You can simply type into the "Source" tab, or use Markdown formatting syntax.
 A brief syntax guide is included at the bottom of the screen.
 Use the "Preview" tab to see what your message will look like.

-- Use the Render As drop-down menu to change how the body can be entered (if you don't see this option, an administrator has disabled the format picker).
+- Use the Render As drop-down menu to change how the body text can be entered (if you don't see this option, an administrator has disabled the format picker).
 Options are:

 - To add an attachment, click Attach a file.
 Attachments should not exceed 250MB per message.

-Additional fields may be available if your administrator chooses to include them.
+may be available if your administrator chose to include them.

 The beginning of the message text is displayed in the Messages

 web part - you can expand the text within the web part by clicking More

 .
 To open the message for other features, click View Message or Respond